ebi-ait/ingest-kube-deployment/jobs/update-project-catalogue/README.md

 ## Docker image
 The chart uses a docker image defined in `Dockerfile`.
 This docker image is pushed to the docker repository (quay.io) and used by the chart.
 It can be updated with the following steps:

-1. Make changes to the Dockerfile and/or the scripts that it executes in `docker-assets/`
+1. Make changes to the Dockerfile and/or the scripts that it executes in `docker-app/`
-2. `cd docker-assets`
+2. `cd docker-app`
 3. `docker build -t quay.io/ebi-ait/update-project-catalogue`
 4. `docker push quay.io/ebi-ait/update-project-catalogue`